-Mark Prier’s multimedia art examines the interaction between culture and ecology.
-Working from diverse sources, such as botany, folklore, geology, and history, he rearticulates this examination into various media, including installation, new media, performance, sound, and video.
+Mark Prier’s artwork examines the interaction between culture and ecology.
+Working from diverse sources, such as botany, folklore, geology, and history, he rearticulates this examination into sculpture, installation, performance, sound, and video.
 He has collaborated with environmental conservation workers, cast seed for urban birds, started restoring an acre of farmland to the documented pre-colonial forest, and created large-scale sculptures reimagining suburban fenceposts.

 His exhibitions include shows in Canada, Mexico, Sweden, the United Kingdom, and the United States.